bbauska/Coursera-Bootstrap/readme.md

 This would be an overlay on top of your web page to show the information to the users.

-We\'ll look at two of those approaches, Tooltips and Modals in this exercise.
+We&apos;ll look at two of those approaches, Tooltips and Modals in this exercise.

 First, we will add a Tooltip to this page.